Updated November 2017

 We want our skis to inspire confidence when flying down the mountain instead of making us pray for our lives.
-We want to be able to lay into them, knowing they won't wash out or chatter at high speeds.
+We want to lay into them knowing they won't wash out or chatter at high speeds.
 So we evaluated how each pair performs at speed.
 Does the contender provide a smooth ride, or are the tips floppy?
 Can they hold an edge when railing fast, hard turns, or do they slide out?
 Are they damp and controllable, absorbing bumps, or do they throw us around?
 The Volkl Aura

 is the most stable competitor in the test, followed by the Head Great Joy